Yecats/UnityBehaviorTreeVisualizer/README.md

 ### Example - Call OnNodeStatusChanged only when a new status or message occurs
-1. Your base class must inherit from the `NodeBase` class.
+1. Your base class must inherit from the `NodeBase` class and implement `IBehaviorTree`.

 ```csharp